ytus/TIL/python.md

 ## virtualenvwrapper and anaconda

-virtualenvwrapper probably doesn't work correctly with conda
+`virtualenvwrapper` probably doesn't work correctly with conda (bash hangs forever)!
+Use just `virtualenv`.

+Why use conda at all?
+It's recommended for IPython/Jupyter.

 ## pyenv install 3.7.1